 Betsy: The overall mood of this book was depressing and tense.
 From the first lines until the very end, as a reader, I felt anxious.
 Frankly, that’s an uncomfortable feeling!
 I do think this book has a grown-up feel to it.
 The narrator is speaking as an adult looking back on a season of her girlhood, and the reader feels the weight of that grown-up perspective.
 Wolf Hollow strikes me as an adult book with a child protagonist, not a typical middle grades book.
 There are plenty of sad middle grades titles (Old Yeller, Little Women, and many classics come to mind as well as more contemporary titles like The Penderwicks in Spring) that do a better job of capturing a childlike sadness and understanding of the world as well as offering hope.

-, particularly in the boy’s relationship with a lady named Vola, but the overall tone is still harshly realistic with themes of war, the circle of life, and other “real world” issues.
+Pax is an interesting comparison to Wolf Hollow, partly because I felt like it was a middle grades book written for adults: a book that teachers and librarians might gush over, but which I predict will fall short with its intended middle grades audience.
+It offers more hope than Wolf Hollow, particularly in the boy’s relationship with a lady named Vola, but the overall tone is still harshly realistic with themes of war, the circle of life, and other “real world” issues.
 Neither you nor I have jumped on board with its wild acclaim in the critics’ realm.
-What struck you most about Pax
+What struck you most about Pax, Janie?

 Janie: I think you’ve put your finger on it, Betsy—both these books read like adult books with child protagonists.
 And while I haven’t scanned all the Amazon reviews, I’ll bet there are few if any raves from the audience they were intended to reach.
 Pax is a journey story with a strong animal hook, which appeals to a lot kids.
 Peter is forced to release his pet fox (the title character) into the wild when his father enlists in the army, and from that point the narrative splits between the boy and the fox, each on a voyage of self discovery as they work their way back to each other.
 The story takes on a mythical quality as war looms in the same area.
 There are no place names, only two people names (Peter and Vola), and the animals communicate telepathically.